gordon-cs/gordon-360-api/README.md

 `api/emails/activity/:id/leaders/session/:sessionid` Get the emails for the leaders of the activity with activity code `id` during the session with session code `sessionid`.

+`api/emails/activity/:id/advisors` Get the emails for the advisors of the activity with activity code `id` during the current session.

+`api/emails/activity/:id/advisors/session/:sessionid` Get the emails for the advisors of the activity with activity code `id` during the session with session code `sessionid`.

 ### Admins
 What is it?
 Ressource that represents admins.